The Philadelphia Insectarium & Butterfly Pavilion is where you want to go if you want to a hands-on experience with fascinating critters.

 Later, another volunteer let us hold a snake, and then we walked through the butterfly pavilion, which is a large greenhouse full of tropical plants where butterflies float around and if you’re lucky, land on your shoulder.

-The Philadelphia Insectarium & Butterfly Pavillion is a modest operation without any fancy exhibits or futuristic displays.
+The Philadelphia Insectarium & Butterfly Pavilion is a modest operation without any fancy exhibits or futuristic displays.
 It’s just simple fun that both kids and adults will enjoy, and best of all it gets kids in the community involved in science and public education.